Anti-Money Laundering (AML) Lawyer

 Former Federal Prosecutors and Agents Experienced in AML Matters

-At Oberheiden P.C., our AML defense lawyers include former federal prosecutors who previously spent decades aiding in the federal government’s fight against white-collar crime.
+At Oberheiden P.C., our AML lawyers include former federal prosecutors who previously spent decades aiding in the federal government’s fight against white-collar crime.
 We also utilize the services of former FBI and DOJ agents who are similarly experienced in financial crime and other white-collar criminal matters.

 We defend financial institutions, firms, corporations, and individuals across the country, and we have a substantial track record of protecting our clients during federal investigations as well as both prior to and during federal criminal trials.
 If you need to engage defense counsel for a DOJ, FBI, or FinCEN anti-money laundering investigation, we have the experience you need, and we encourage you to contact us promptly for a complimentary case assessment.